andrewg117/SpeedReader/README.md

 ## Goal
 > Implement SRP (Single Responsibility Principle) for each component
 > Create meaningful names for each variable and function to reduce the need for comments

+# Version 3.0

+## Goal
+> Rewrite class components to functions and implement Hooks.